MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-view-activity-types.md

 ---
-title: "View omnichannel conversation and session forms | MicrosoftDocs"
+title: "View conversation and session forms, and activity types | MicrosoftDocs"
-description: "Learn about the omnichannel conversation and session activity types that users (agents and supervisors) can see under the Activities in the Model-driven apps." ms.date: 04/01/2020 ms.topic: article
+description: "Learn to view conversation and session forms in Omnichannel for Customer Service.
+Also learn about conversation and session activity types." ms.date: 04/01/2020 ms.topic: article
 author: neeranelli